sjn/introducing-se/docs.md

 ### 4. Clarify terms

 * «What do you mean when you say X?»
-* Repeat what you hear
+* In your own words, repeat what you hear
 * Ask if you understand correctly
 * Identify & clarify words that may confuse